das-group/Cache-Testing-Tool/README.md

 sbt run
 ```

 Open a web browser and go to http://localhost:9000.
-A tutorial is available on the start page.
-More information on this tool and can be found at our [homepage](https://das.th-koeln.de/developments/cache-testing-tool/).